 There are lots of ways to keep your kids' projects special and displayed, WITHOUT having stacks of them lying around or cluttering up your fridge.
 In fact, it would arguably be doing them justice to get them out of a stack and into a photo book or in a cute frame on your wall!

 Aaaah those pesky, but important, little buggers that are oh so necessary…or are they?
-For years and years I was terrified to throw away any receipts, which led to piles and piles of scraggly paper messes in every corner of my car, wallet, and junk drawers.
+For years and years I was terrified to throw away any receipts.
+That led to piles and piles of scraggly paper messes in every corner of my car, wallet, and junk drawers.
 Now?
-I'm all about limiting and even digitizing my receipts as much as possible!
+I'm all about limiting and even digitizing my receipts as much as possible!?
 Thanks to the modern world we live in, there are so many different ways you can do this.
 Here are some of my favorites:

-Sure, at the end of the day, you will need to keep some paper receipts.
-Just keep a good filing system for them and remember to regularly toss out the ones that are expired or not useful to you any more.
+Sure, you will need to keep some paper receipts.
+Just keep a good filing system for them.
+But remember to regularly toss out the ones that are expired or not useful to you any more.

 At the end of the day, as much as I love to digitize things, there are simply important papers that you just need to hold onto.
 Or, papers that you aren't totally sure if you need, but want to hold onto just in case.
 You don't have to let these important bad boys clutter up your house!
 Now days even manuals, instructions, and rebates can be accessed online, which eliminates the need to hold onto papers of the past.
 Here are several ways to keep these important papers at your fingertips, but stored away in an organized (and minimized) way: